 Grillmarkaðurinn is a fashionable restaurant located on Lækjargata.
 Foodies will love this place, because of the beautiful presentation of their dishes and the custom grill that heats up to 1200 °C. They cook with local ingredients and buy most of their produce straight from the farm.
 Highly recommended for anniversary dinners.

 Fiskfélagið is a fancy restaurant offering Nordic fusion.
 Located in the cellar of a historic building, the vibe is classy and romantic at the same time.
 The crowd-pleasing four-course “Around Iceland” menu introduces you to the best Iceland has to offer.

 – Apotek restaurant

 Apotek is a cocktail bar and casual-smart restaurant located on Austurstræti.
 They offer a mix of Icelandic and European cuisine.
 Most of their dishes are designed to share and enjoy together, making it the perfect place to visit with your partner.

-Most guys would be delighted to get some Þorri beers (beers brewed to celebrate the old Norse month Þorri).
+– For men: Most guys would be delighted to get some Þorri beers (beers brewed to celebrate the old Norse month Þorri).
 You could also go for Icelandic schnapps, like Himbrimi gin made with Icelandic water, the seeds of the angelica flower, and the flowers of arctic thyme.
 For non-drinkers, try lava salt or a CD from an Icelandic band.

-If you want to get a little more creative than flowers and chocolate, try getting her jewellery, designed in Iceland (like Orr), a hand-knitted Icelandic lopapeysa (woollen sweater), or skin care products with Icelandic herbs or seaweed.
+– For women: If you want to get a little more creative than flowers and chocolate, try getting her jewellery, designed in Iceland (like Orr), a hand-knitted Icelandic lopapeysa (woollen sweater), or skin care products with Icelandic herbs or seaweed.
 A fun surprise!